 These breeds are extremely intelligent and thrive when given a job to do.
-This makes them very trainable—as long as they are kept active and engaged.
-Boredom can lead to mischievous or nuisance behaviors.)
+This makes them very trainable—as long as you keep them active and engaged.
+(Boredom may lead to mischievous or nuisance behaviors.)

 Originally bred to chase down small animals such as rats and weasels, these dogs can be feisty and stubborn.
-Left unchecked, their determination and tenacity can manifest as aggression.
+Left unchecked, their determination and tenacity may manifest as aggression.

 These intelligent dogs were originally bred to hunt, and that instinct remains with them.
 If they pick up a scent, they are naturally inclined to chase after it.
-This can make them difficult to train, as they may be less interested in being obedient than they are in catching their prey.
+This can make them difficult to train, as they may be less interested in obedience and more interested in catching their prey.

-Within breed groups, individual breeds have their own characteristics.
+Even within breed groups, individual breeds have their own unique characteristics.
 To gain a better understanding of your dog, check out our breed library.